Independent living, aging in place, neurorehabilitation, cognitive rehabilitation, self-management

 2003: BA in psychology (major), biology (minor), Washington University in St. Louis

 Dr. Foster earned her doctoral degree in occupational therapy in 2005, completed postdoctoral training in clinical neuroscience and cognitive neuropsychology in 2008, and earned a PhD in rehabilitation and participation science in 2018 at Washington University School of Medicine.
 During her postdoctoral fellowship, she was selected for a multi-disciplinary clinical investigation training program and received her Master of Science in Clinical Investigation (MSCI) in 2009.
-She has received federal and foundational funding for her research related to cognition in Parkinson disease (PD).
-Dr. Foster’s primary research focus is on understanding everyday cognitive functioning in PD and its relevance to occupational performance, participation and quality of life.
-She studies how cognitive dysfunction in PD impacts everyday life and how occupational therapy can best address it.
+Dr. Foster's primary research goal is to develop cognitive rehabilitation approaches that improve daily function for individuals with Parkinson’s disease (PD).
+She is passionate about advancing the science of functional cognition and advocating for occupational therapy’s necessary and unique role in addressing this construct across ages, diagnoses, and practice settings.
+Dr. Foster is also dedicated to improving health equity and reducing health disparities among people with PD and uses community engaged research approaches to improve diversity and representation in PD-related research, clinical care, and community services.
+Dr. Foster has an extensive portfolio of institution, foundation, and federal funding for her research.

 Wood, J., Henderson, W., & Foster, E. R. (2022).
 Occupational Therapy Practice Guidelines for People With Parkinson’s Disease.
 The American Journal of Occupational Therapy, 76(3). https://doi: 10.5014/ajot.2022.763001